hashicorp/consul/website/source/docs/guides/autopilot.html.markdown

 Autopilot is a set of new features added in Consul 0.8 to allow for automatic operator-friendly management of Consul servers.
-It includes cleanup of dead servers, monitoring the of the Raft cluster, and stable server introduction.
+It includes cleanup of dead servers, monitoring the state of the Raft cluster, and stable server introduction.

 To enable Autopilot features (with the exception of dead server cleanup), the [`raft_protocol`](/docs/agent/options.html#_raft_protocol) setting in